whippingdot/AdventOfCode-Stuffs/2021/README.md

 # Hey

 Hello reader, I am Sanjaay, also known as Whippingdot, who likes coding.
 I am a kid who is still learning, but eh I try to do challenges too.
 This is my second year of [AOC](https://adventofcode.com/).
+I do the AOC challenges in C++ by the way!

 ## Last Year